AmadiMichael/LowLevelVulnerabilities/README.md

 This will revert as is from solidity >= 0.8.0 since this should be 128 but type(int8).max is 127 so it overflows.
 But if put in an unchecked block this overflow is ignored and overflows to the type(int8).min (since the overflow is just by 1).
 Hence x will be -128 which is incorrect and can be critical if not desired.

+## When calling precompiles, check the returndatasize not the success of the call to determine if it failed

-## When calling precompiles, be aware that on error/”failure”, the call is still successful.
-A failed precompile call simply has 0 as the returndatasize.
+When calling precompiles, be aware that on error/”failure”, the call is still successful.
+A failed precompile call simply has a returndatasize of 0.

-## When dividing or modulo'in by 0 at a low level i.e using huff, yul, bytecode etc. It does not revert with Panic(18) as solidity would do, it returns 0.
+## When dividing or modulo'in check that the denominator is not 0

+At the evm level and even in yul/inline assembly, when dividing or modulo'ing by 0, It does not revert with Panic(18) as solidity would do, its result 0.
 If this behavior is not desired it should be checked.
-Basically, x/0 = 0 and x % 0 = 0.
+Basically, x / 0 = 0 and x % 0 = 0.